fumitoh/modelx/doc/source/updates.rst

     Visit <a href="https://github.com/fumitoh/modelx/discussions" target="_blank">Discussions</a>
     for more frequent updates.</p>

+* *29 July 2023:*
+  modelx v0.21.0 is released.
+See :doc:`releases/relnotes_v0_22_0`.
+  A blog post, `New Feature: Export Models as Self-contained Python Packages <https://modelx.io/blog/2023/07/27/export-feature-intro/>`_ on https://modelx.io explains the export feature in more details.

 * *5 May 2023:*
   spyder-modelx v0.13.4 is released to support Spyder 5.4.3.
 See :ref:`release-mxplugin-v0.13.4`.